gowrath/shares/README.md

 # Share Subscriptions

-This is a tool written in React to help you calculate and add the cost of your monthly subscriptions.
+This is a tool built in the React framework to help you calculate and add the cost of your monthly subscriptions.

 Digital subscriptions are ubiqitous.
 So is overpaying for them while a friend has one you need.
 Why not take advantage of 'friends and family' sharing policies of such services?
 Sharesub is the solution to this problem.